 - Excessive salt usage by the system, requiring higher than normal salt tank fill ups

 - Hard water evidence observed right after a regeneration cycle.

-H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA with an additional office in Stow, MA.
+H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA with additional offices in Stow & Lakeville, MA.
 See our published articles in Water Technology Magazines by going to our website, http://publications.
-Reach us at email@example.com or at 978-777-8330.
+Reach us at [email protected] or at 978-777-8330.